maparoni/GeoProjector/README.md

 ## License

-This library is available under the [Mozilla Public License 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+This library is available under the [MIT License](https://mit-license.org).
+Use it as you please according to those terms.
-This means that if you use and modify this library, you have to make your changes also available under the same license (or a compatible one).
-As long as you comply with this and keep copyright notices intact, you can however use the library in closed source projects.

 The [examples](Examples/) are public domain and can be adapted freely.